Langley Steinert Sells 31,098 Shares of CarGurus, Inc. (NYSE:CARG) Stock

-CarGurus, Inc. (NYSE:CARG) major shareholder Langley Steinert sold 31,098 shares of CarGurus stock in a transaction on Tuesday, June 29th.
-The stock was sold at an average price of $26.99, for a total value of $839,335.02.
-Major shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.
+CarGurus, Inc. (NYSE:CARG) major shareholder Langley Steinert sold 31,098 shares of the company’s stock in a transaction dated Wednesday, June 23rd.
+The stock was sold at an average price of $26.35, for a total value of $819,432.30.
+Large shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Langley Steinert also recently made the following trade(s):